ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

 to generate the necessary code for creating, reading, updating, and deleting data of this type in your application.

+Switch to the `blog` directory and run the `ignite scaffold list` command:

 ```
+cd blog
 ignite scaffold list post title body
 ```